vaishnav9dev/mars-task1-software/README.md

 - GeeksforGeeks
 - Linux documentation
 - Self-learning
 ## Behavior Tree Explanation
-The behavior tree is used for decision-making in the rover system.
+The behavior tree models decision-making in the rover system.

-A selector node determines whether the rover should operate normally or switch to a low-power mode based on battery conditions.
+- A selector node decides between normal operation and low-power mode.
+- If battery > 20% → rover navigates and collects data.
+- If battery < 20% → rover returns to base and conserves energy.

+This approach ensures modular and scalable decision-making.

+## Key Takeaway
+This task helped me understand how software systems interact with real-world robotics problems and improved my ability to design structured and efficient solutions.

 - If battery > 20% → Normal operation (navigation and data collection)
 - If battery < 20% → Return to base and conserve power